marcinjahn/technology-notebook/src/docs/dev-tools/azure/identity.md

 ### B2C

-Allows to federate other identity providers under a single umbrella of AAD.
+It allows federating other identity providers under a single umbrella of AAD B2C.
 Without B2C, all users have to use Microsoft accounts.
-With B2C the users can use any OpenId Connect-compliant IdP.
+With B2C, the users can use any OpenId Connect-compliant IdP.

+B2C allows heavy customization of user flows.
+E.g., the sign up/sign in page can be completely customized, with support for multiple languages, etc.

 B2C is used to allow access to our product to users from the world, the actual customers.

+#### API Connectors

+B2C allows to define API Connectors - endpoints that will be called by B2C during user flows.
+For example, one of my custom user attributes in B2C could be a nickname.
+I could have my own rules regarding nicknames and I could configure B2C to always call my custom API that either allows or disallows the usage of some nickname.

 ## Multi-tenant Apps